25prabhu10/notes/docs/Languages/SQL/SQL.md

 1. **DDL (Data Definition Language)**:
    - Commands that can be used to define the database schema
-   - A set of statements that allow the user to define or modify data structures and objects, such as tables, views, indexes, etc.
+   - A set of statements that allow the user to define or modify data structures and objects, such as tables, views, indexes, etc...
    - Some commands:
      - [`CREATE`](#create-ddl): to create entire databases and objects in database
      - [`ALTER`](#alter): alters the structure of existing objects such as database